Jamiller137/comp_talk/first_seminar/slides/04-theory.md

 ## Construct Local Metric

 - For each datapoint $x_i$, define a local extended-pseudo-metric:
-    - Use the distance to $k$-th nearest neighbor to normalize volume
+    - Use the distance to $k$-th nearest neighbor to normalize the unit ball about the datapoint
     - Ensures uniform distribution assumption locally